Browse and book

 in your Proficio account on conference attendance.

-If you started your degree before October 2015
+If you started your Doctoral Degree before October 2015

 You can now spend up to £700 of the remaining funds in your Proficio account on conference attendance.